#10 How to Run A Quarterly Product Strategy Meeting

 - Articulation of the high-level strategy by the head of the product team.
 Key team members can also share insights relevant to everyone in the room.
 (30–60 minutes.)

-- The strategy for each swimlane, presented by each product leader.
-Rather than present all materials shared the day before, each leader shares a subset of materials, informed by the questions and comments from the shared docs.
+- Each product leader presents the strategy for each swimlane.
+Rather than present all the materials shared the day before, each leader shares a subset of materials informed by the questions and comments from the shared documents.
 The goal is a 50/50 balance of presentation and discussion.
-(I allocate 30 to 60 minutes per swimlane, depending on the number of lanes.)
+(Depending on the number of lanes, I allocate 30 to 60 minutes per swimlane.)

 - A wrap-up at the end of the session.
 This time provides an opportunity for general discussion, to debate unresolved issues, and to frame which information should be shared broadly outside the room.
 (60 minutes.)

 - I include meaningful breaks throughout the day.
-Occasionally we skip these breaks if the teams get behind schedule.
-(4 x 15-minute breaks, plus a 30 to a 60-minute lunch break.)
+Occasionally, we skip these breaks if the teams get behind schedule.
+(Four 15-minute breaks, plus a 30—to 60-minute lunch break.)

 Post-meeting: